 These allergy friendly snacks are all naturally free of (or can be made free of) gluten, dairy, nuts, eggs, corn, soy and coconut.
 So take your pick and enjoy safe summer snacking.

 Don’t forget to let your kids help make them!
 Katie’s Kids Cook Real Food eCourse has been inspiring families all over the globe this summer to get their kids more involved in the kitchen, and snacktime can be one of the best opportunities because there’s not the pressure of time nearly as much as with dinner.

 Pack It Up – Easy to Travel Snacks

 - Dried fruits and vegetables and fruit leather

 Use caution with dried food as it contains a higher level of histamines and can be problematic for those with allergies.
 Dates (found on Amazon) are a great choice for flavor and nutrients.
 But note that they come from palm trees and can be a problem for those with a coconut allergy.

-- Freeze dried fruits and vegetables
+- Freeze dried fruits (use the code STEWARDSHIP for 10% off at that site!) and vegetables

 Homemade crackers are so easy to make, and you can make a big batch to keep the pantry and freezer stocked.
 Some great options are gluten free “Wheat Thins”, Soaked teff crackers, Gluten free pizza crackers, Gluten and dairy free “cheese” crackers, Zucchini crackers, Plantain crackers, Soaked gluten free graham crackers and Gluten free pumpkin spice graham crackers.